 Van Roth was in shape, but not exactly top swimming shape.
 He had recently turned in a term paper for his Physiology of Exercise class: “The Relationship Between Exercise and Resting Heart Rate,” where he himself was the guinea pig.
 The dissertation logged a daily pulse taken each morning, five minutes after rising, and compared those resting heart rates with increased daily exercise over the course of several months.
 The exercises increased gradually in quantity and intensity throughout the winter months.
 A daily routine of stretching and general calisthenics began at seven oʼclock each morning followed by five, forty-pound supersets with a four-hundred-meter sprint between each set on Mondays, Wednesdays, and Fridays.
 Tuesday, Thursday, and Saturday mornings included an hour of weight lifting followed by ten, fifty-meter wind sprints.
 Each day, after classes, activities included an hour of competitive racket ball and an hour of one-on-one basketball.
 The days ended with five miles of cross country skiing.
 Van Rothʼs resting heart rate was 52 in early January.
 That spring, on April 29, 1974, it was 41.

 “The crowd was shouting encouragement but not for me.
 The sounds slowly faded as I went into my Zen calm-before-the-storm routine--total relaxation with a decreased heart rate.
 It felt peaceful as I tuned out, all the while focused and in anticipation of the starting gun.
 In a split second, I was off the platform and on top of the water in a hurry.
 I was quicker, faster, and more powerful than Johnny Davis but he was smoother, almost effortless with near-perfect technique.
 I was in the best shape of my life and powered my way through the water.
 There was no time for a second breath and reached the end of the pool with a gasp.
 Twenty-three seconds flat.
 There were no cheers nor congratulations; only boos as I leaped out the pool.
 I didnʼt care.
 Johnny Davis finished a full length behind.
-It felt like Iʼd just hit a game-ending homer.”
+It felt like Iʼd just hit a game-winning homer in the ninth at an away game.”
 (Van Roth, Davie.
 Recollections & Journals of a Ballplayer.
 April, 1974. pp. 90)

 Several years earlier, he had studied Buddhism and most likely knew about the art of Zazen, a process whereby the mind is freed of all thought-forms, no matter how sacred or elevating, and brought to a state of absolute emptiness.
 The entire nervous system is relaxed and soothed, inner tensions eliminated, and the tone of all organs strengthened.
 After practicing Zazen for one to two years, there can be a release of psychophysical tension with greater body-mind stability through lowered heart rate, pulse, respiration, and metabolism.
 On the top shelf of his library, among the Bertrand Russell books, a bright red binding stood out, shining like a beacon in the night -- The Way of Zen by Alan Watts.